FV Pere Charles

-MFV Pere Charles DA 34 was a French-built Irish-flagged fishing trawler which sank on January 10, 2007, off the coast of Wexford with the loss of all hands on board.
+MFV Pere Charles DA 34 was a French-built Irish-flagged fishing trawler which sank on 10 January 2007 off the coast of Wexford with the loss of all hands on board.

 Pere Charles was built in 1982, and at the time of her sinking, had a gross tonnage of 100 metric tons and an overall length of 20 meters.
 She was one of the largest and most modern fishing vessels operating from her port of Dunmore East, Waterford.
 Pere Charles was particularly suited for herring fishing, although she was capable of fishing for a variety of species.

 In January 2006, Pere Charles was purchased by a fisherman operating out of Dunmore East, and was refurbished, entering the local fleet after passing a safety inspection.

 Sinking

-On the 10th of January 2007, Pere Charles was conducting Pair Trawling with another vessel, Suzanna G While returning home in the midst of a storm, fighting heavy seas and with a full catch of herring, Pere Charles sank, with all five of her crew lost.
+On 10 January 2007 Pere Charles was conducting Pair Trawling with another vessel, Suzanna G While returning home in the midst of a storm, fighting heavy seas and with a full catch of herring, Pere Charles sank, with all five of her crew lost.
 Despite possessing modern safety and radio equipment, as well as ocean standard life-rafts, none of the five men were ever recovered.
 The final message from Pere Charles, sent by VHF to Suzanna G shortly after 6PM, was: "She has breached on me.
 Stand by."
 Susanna G replied "Yes, Ok".
 All contact with the vessel was then lost.